openqasm/openqasm/source/language/types.rst

       | Euler’s number                | euler        | ℇ            | 2.7182818284...     |
       +-------------------------------+--------------+--------------+---------------------+

-Note that `e` is a valid identifier. `e/E` are also used in scientifier notation where appropriate.
+Note that `e` is a valid identifier. `e/E` are also used in scientific notation where appropriate.

 Types related to timing
 -----------------------